amidaware/trmm-docs/docs/functions/alerting.md

 This runs the script on your TRMM server.
 To ensure proper execution, you must specify the interpreter for your script using a shebang line at the top of each script.
 Also make sure that the specified interpreter is installed on your TRMM server.

+Just like with webhooks, you also have access to the same [variables](https://docs.tacticalrmm.com/script_variables/) as well as [custom fields](custom_fields.md) / [global keystore](keystore.md) in the script's arguments or environment variables.

 === ":material-language-python: Python (included with TRMM)"